 Gowler held the story, wanting better evidence before making such explosive claims.
 When news broke that Craig had pleaded guilty to disorderly conduct after being charged with soliciting an undercover officer for sex in a Minnesota airport bathroom, the Statesman published Popkey’s story.
 It was one of three Pulitzer Prize finalists in breaking news.

 Sports also had grown into big news in the 1990s, with the arrival of the Steelheads hockey team, the rebuilding of the Boise State Broncos and the arrival on the scene of Kristin Armstrong, a young cyclist from the University of Idaho who qualified for the Olympic Trials in 1999.
 Boise State University’s football program was gaining national respect, beating Top 10 teams and going undefeated.

 Americans were learning about the Broncos through the Statesman stories and columns of Chadd Cripe and Brian Murphy and photographs on the front pages of newspapers like The New York Times by Idaho Statesman photographers.
-Before he left for the University of Washington after the 2013 season, the Broncos under Petersen had won another Fiesta Bowl and recorded 92 wins against 12 losses.

 When Gannett sold the Idaho Statesman to Knight-Ridder Corp. in 2005, almost no one realized the speed with which newspapers would face major changes as part of the digital revolution.
 Less than a year later, the McClatchy Co. bought Knight-Ridder.